tomdee/calico-docker-prototype/README.md

 * Logs from Felix and the ACL Manager are in `/var/log/calico/`.

 * The plugin reports to screen what it is doing, and if it hangs something is wrong.
+Note that the plugin runs until you interrupt it.

 * Bird has its own logging too.